savantcare/patientfile/docs/tech-why.md

 4. When doctor is offline and open a patient file they see the page. #not-working

+#### A2.
+Responsive

-5. In each table column has priorities.
+1. In each table column has priorities.
 So when less space is available low priority columns get hidden https://phppot.com/css/automatic-column-hiding-using-css-in-responsive-table

-6. When there is space two components can come beside each other. https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_two_columns_responsive
+2. When there is more space available the data columns instead of breaking the paragraph into 2 lines use 1 line.

-#### B. Developer benefits
+### B. Developer benefits

+#### B1.
+Benefits from eco-system

 1. **Temporal DB**: No need to maintain created and discontinued on related fields.
 Each table 8 fields are replaced with 3 fields.